xquery/xquerydoc/README.md

 For convenience we have included all the dependencies xquerydoc requires.

-  * XML Calabash - to install run > java -jar calabash-0.9.34.jar
+  * XML Calabash (http://xmlcalabash.com- to install run > java -jar calabash-0.9.34.jar
-  * Saxon (ships with XML Calabash)
+  * Saxon XQuery and XSLT Processor by Michael Kay (http://www.saxonica.com)  ships with XML Calabash
-  * xqDoc

-Please review the licenses of included software.
+Please review the licenses of all included software.

 ##Credit, Acknowledgements